-Students at Our Lady of Sorrows Catholic School participate in the Archdiocese of Detroit’s standardized testing program and consistently score about national averages.
-Students take the STAR Assessment.
-This tests is given three times a year to show student growth.
+Students at Our Lady of Sorrows Catholic School participate in the Archdiocese of Detroit’s standardized testing program and consistently score above state averages.
+Students take the STAR Assessment which is given three times a year to show student growth.
 The test windows are fall, winter, and spring.
-The results of this assessment helps our dedicated staff to plan for enrichment/support for individual students, reflect on the effectiveness of recent curriculum decisions and plan for future curriculum improvements.
+The results of this assessment help our dedicated staff to plan for enrichment/support for individual students, reflect on the effectiveness of recent curriculum decisions, and plan for future curriculum improvements.